akkadotnet/akka.net/docs/articles/actors/routers.md

 ## Specially Handled Messages

 Most messages sent to router will be forwarded according to router's routing logic.
-However there are a few types of messages that have special behaviour.
+However there are a few types of messages that have special behavior.

 ### Broadcast Messages